yagnadeepxo/challenge/full-stack-challenge/README.md

    - Create the necessary API endpoints.
    - Implement services to fetch data from external APIs (e.g., CoinGecko) and blockchain.
    - Use the router-controller-service pattern, grouped by resource.
+4. **Database:**
+   - Implement a logger model that records every api call done througout the web app.
-4. **Deployment:**
+5. **Deployment:**
-   - Provide deployment instructions (e.g., Docker, Vercel for frontend, Heroku for backend).
+   - Provide working deployed link (Vercel for frontend, vercel for backend and any free service for db).

 ### Evaluation Criteria
 1. **Functionality:** Completeness and correctness of the dashboard and portfolio features.